thechosenbynone-coder/projeto_continental/README.md

 ---

-## 🚀 Future Improvements
+🚀 Future Improvements

-* Full internationalization (EN)
+The platform roadmap includes advanced procurement workflow integration to further enhance operational analytics and supplier performance measurement.

+Planned enhancements include:

+Purchase-to-Pay (P2P) integration – Association between Purchase Requisitions, Purchase Orders, and Invoices

+Material fulfillment tracking – Measurement of request fulfillment based on the full procurement lifecycle:

+Material requisition created

+Purchase order issued

+Supplier delivery and invoice received

+Service level analytics – Calculation of fulfillment rate, delivery adherence, and material availability

+This integration is intentionally designed as a flexible framework, recognizing that procurement workflows vary significantly across organizations.
+The goal is not to enforce a single process, but to provide a configurable analytical layer capable of adapting to different ERP structures and purchasing models.

+Additional planned improvements:

-* Automated ETL scheduling
+Automated ETL scheduling

-* Supplier scoring model
+Extended supplier scoring with fulfillment and SLA metrics

-* Price prediction using machine learning
+Price trend forecasting using machine learning

-* Cloud deployment (AWS / GCP / Azure)
+Cloud deployment (AWS / GCP / Azure)

 ---